Giuseppe Pirovani

-Giuseppe (José) Perovani Rústica (c.1759-65, Pavia/Brescia - 1835, Mexico City) was an Italian painter of the Neoclassic period.
+Giuseppe (José) Perovani Rústica (c.1759-65 – 1835) was an Italian painter of the Neoclassic period.
 He trained in Rome, and painted altarpieces in Brescia as a young man.
 He painted the altarpiece (and possibly the trompe l'oeil ceiling) of the Chapel of the Blessed Bernardo Tolomei in the Santa Francesca Romana in Rome.

 In 1795, he traveled to Philadelphia, Pennsylvania, where he worked until about 1800.
 Following a short period in New York City, he moved to Havana, Cuba in 1801, where he completed a number of religious projects over some 14 years.
 The following 14 years he spent teaching at the Academia de Belles Artes de San Carlos in Mexico City, before retiring in 1829.
 He returned to teaching in 1834, but died the following year in Mexico City, during a cholera epidemic.

 There continues to be confusion about Perovani's exact age, where he was born, and the spelling of his surname.
 (Note: Art historian Isodora Rose-De Viejo began researching Giuseppe Perovani in the 1970s.
 She has found no artist contemporaneous with him named "Pirovani".)
-He may have contributed to this: “In the New World, Perovani preferred to say he was ‘Venetian’, but in fact the artist came from the Brescia region of Lombardy.”
+He may have contributed to this: “In the New World, Perovani preferred to say he was ‘Venetian’. but in fact the artist came from the Brescia region of Lombardy.”

 Although Perovani was best known for his religious works, his most famous painting is his Portrait of George Washington (1796), a variation after Gilbert Stuart's Lansdowne portrait (1796).